Pasadena Silk Sox: History

 In 1913, Pasadena gained another minor league franchise, as the Pasadena Millionaires began play as charter members of the Class D level Southern California League.
 The Southern California league formed for the 1913 season as a four–team minor league under the direction of league president Jay Davidson.
 Pasadena joined fellow Southern California League franchises from Long Beach, California (Long Beach Beachcombers), San Bernardino, California (San Bernardino Kittens) and San Diego, California (San Diego Bears) in the new league.
 The Pasadena adoption of the "Millionaires" moniker corresponds to the "Millionaires Row" area of Pasadena, along South Orange Grove Boulevard.

 The Pasadena Millionaires and the Southern California League officially began play on April 22, 1913, under a split–season schedule format.
-Pasadena had attendance of 1,600 at their home opener.
+Pasadena had an attendance of 1,600 at their home opener.
 The Southern California League had scheduled Sunday double headers, with the first of the two games scheduled to be played on Sunday mornings.
 This led to disputes with local clergy in the host locales and schedules were rearranged as a result.
 As teams began to struggle financially, league President Jay Davidson suggested that each team issue stock.

 On June 13, 1913, the Pasadena Millionaires had a 15–38 record when the Pasadena franchise moved to Santa Barbara, California, where the team became the Santa Barbara Barbareans.
 The San Diego Bears won the first half of the season.
 On July 23, 1913, the Southern California League permanently disbanded with the Santa Barbara Barbareans in 1st place in the second half standings.
 The San Diego Bears (56–33) had the best overall record, followed by the San Bernardino Kittens (48–38), Long Beach Beachcombers (43–46) and Pasadena /Santa Barbara (27–57).
 John Schuster, Bull Durham and Spencer Abbott managed the Pasadena/Santa Barbara team.
 Pasadena has not hosted another minor league franchise.